mantidproject/documents/Design/Workbench/design-arch.md

 Matplotlib provides a [stylesheet][mpl-stylesheets] mechanism that allows predefined styles to be applied to plots.
 This mechanism will be used to provide users with the ability to save a template of their plot configuration for future use.

-### Utils

-This will be a subpackage for the inevitable utility-type code that will be required.
-One such example is the `mantidqt.utils.qt.py` that will define the shim from which allow PyQt imports are performed.

 # Mantid Workbench